luisespino/Coronavirus_2020_11/2020-11/README.md

 | Error Rate:    | 18.48% |
 |----------------|--------|

 Given the accuracy rate, it is not possible to predict a death due COVID-19, but it is possible to estimate death risk with these attributes.
-Getting to these conclusion it’s a delicate matter but the data analysis and the machine learning can make an estimate prediction that make us easier the task of identify  patients with a higher risk, using the presented attributes we  can make a prediction if a patient is in risk of death.
+Getting to these conclusion it’s a delicate matter but the data analysis and the machine learning can make an estimate prediction that make us easier the task of identify  patients with a higher risk, using the presented attributes we  can make a prediction if a patient is in risk of death. <br> <br>

+### References
 - Supervised learning — scikit-learn 0.23.2 documentation. (s. f.).
 Scikit Learn.
 Retrieved November 08, 2020, https://scikit-learn.org/stable/supervised_learning.html#supervised-learning
 - C. (s. f.).
 CSSEGISandData/COVID-19.
 GitHub.
 Retrieved November 08, 2020, https://github.com/CSSEGISandData/COVID-19